-Walt Disney World reopened their resorts and theme parks in July 2020.
+Walt Disney World reopened its resorts and theme parks in July 2020.
 At this time, only the Downtown Disney District and a partial section of Buena Vista Street at Disney California Adventure are open to the public at Disneyland Resort.
 Disneyland Park and Disney California Adventure remain officially closed.

 Personally, I’m glad Disney is updating their rules to continue to keep people safe.
 Folks should have a little bit of gratefulness that Walt Disney World is even open!
 Disneyland isn’t, and probably won’t be for a while!
 The cast members of the resort in Florida are putting themselves (and anyone they live with) at risk every day by working with guests who need a little Disney magic in their lives… Complying to the simple rules and finding creative ways to continue to make it fun for you and your family isn’t asking too much, people.